 Customers have a plethora of brands they can go to for the product they desire.
 When they feel appreciated by the store they walk into, they are more likely to stay loyal to your brand.
-Customer loyalty programs are effective retail marketing strategy that improve customer acquisition.
+Customer loyalty programs are an effective retail marketing strategy that improves customer acquisition.

 8. Experimentations With New Ideas

 Customers will often remain loyal to brands.
 However, they will want something new that keeps their interest and still makes them feel wanted and appreciated.
 A healthy experiment with new, fun ideas that engage the customer and provide an exceptional in-store experience can help keep customers loyal to your brand.